 Research Centers and Programs: Research takes on many forms and spans across many areas of academia.

 Academic Programs: With so many great academic programs to choose from, it’s easy to get involved.

 Wisconsin Alumni Research Foundation: An independent, non-profit foundation chartered to support research at the UW-Madison and the designated technology transfer organization for the university.
 WARF is a separate entity from the university but partners closely with it.

 CALS Internship Tips: Helpful information about how and why to get internship through the College of Agriculture and Life Science.

 ASM Internships: UW’s own student government in a great place to look for a for credit internships that focuses on government, advocacy or public polices issues.

 International Internship Program (IIP): A campus office that both offers cultivated internship opportunities for UW-Madison students and general advising on international internships.
 They can help with questions about resources, programs, credit, insurance, funding, visas, and more.
 With IAP study abroad they offer the Worldwide Internship Program to offer credit for students interning abroad

-Here at UW-Madison, Recreational Sports and intramurals are a pretty big deal.
+Here at UW-Madison, about 75% of students utilize Rec Well facilities and programs while 1 in 5 students plays an intramural sport.
 Whether you want to learn how to throw a Frisbee, compete in Big 10 tournaments or dance the night away, the opportunities exist, and they’re endless.